i-Captain/rails_7_devise_starter/README.md

 # Open the MySQL CLI to change root passwort from blank to something
 sudo mysql -u root -p

-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'QwHhkz4Rs82J-61T6Mzr';\q
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'YourSecretMySQLPassword';\q

 sudo mysql_secure_installation

 # Open the MySQL CLI to create the user and database
 sudo mysql -u root -p